Many of Lviv’s old buildings had communal sinks located in courtyards, hallways, or on galleries.

 This courtyard sink has been painted over:

-Decoration at Jewish Festival
+Decoration at a Jewish festival:

 Sink at Kumpel Restaurant

-This sink was made by Bracia Mund
+Manufactured by Bracia Mund Lwów